 Once you understand these terms, you’ll see how efficient your hiring process, employee engagement, and retention policies can become when you opt for data-driven recruitment.
 Digital technology is revolutionizing human resources, and companies, from start-ups to multi-nationals are reaping the benefits.

-Let’s start bringing some order to the confusion by looking more closely at HR metrics.
+But let’s start bringing some order to the confusion by looking more closely at HR metrics.

 Briefly, the cost and impact of your recruitment processes, talent management programs, and post-employment initiatives are quantified by HR metrics.
 Relevant data gathered from initiation of new posts, through the hiring process, as well as internal data on existing staff trends, are measured.

-HR metrics to measure business success
+- How to use metrics in HR to measure success

 The success of any business depends on the productivity and total buy-in of their workforce.
 HR metrics give management insight into the synergy between hiring and HR policies and procedures, and overall business success.